U.S. and U.K. aviators work interoperability during Exercise Swift Response 22

-Aviators from 1st Air Cavalry Brigade, Britain's 16 Air Assault Brigade Combat Team and 1st Aviation Brigade Combat Team execute an aviation rehearsal of concept (ROC) drill during Exercise Swift Response 22.
+“To have an aviation maneuver brigade is a big deal,” explained Maj.
+Hannah Hayward, plans officer and pilot with the 1st Aviation Brigade Combat Team.
+“We are here for Swift Response to assist in the planning efforts of 16 Air Assault Brigade Combat Team and elevate the focus for specific combat maneuver capabilities within the total force.”

+The new brigade is based in the village of Middlewallop near Andover, an important hub of the U.K. Armed Forces.

 Exercise Swift Response is an annual U.S. Army Europe and Africa multinational training exercise that takes place this year in Eastern Europe, the Arctic High North, Baltics, and Balkans from May 2-20.
 It aims to present combat credible Army forces in Europe and Africa and enhance readiness by building airborne interoperability with Allies and Partners and the integration of joint service partnerships.

-(U.S. Army photo by Sgt.
-Jason Greaves)
+Approximately 9,000 service members from 17 Allied and partner nations are participating in the exercise, including approximately 2,700 U.S. Soldiers and Airmen.

 |Date Taken: